 When it comes to analytics, it is important to take a note of another useful tool from Azure, which is Azure Application Insights.
 Once you release your software, you can increase your product confidence and address issues in real-time using Azure Application Insights.

-How to tie everything together on Azure DevOps (Traceability)?
+How to tie everything together (Traceability)?